emmahsax/highline_wrapper/README.md

   * e.g. `{ value: 'c', index: 2 }`
 * If `with_index` is `false`, then a hash of one item will be returned
   * e.g. `{ value: 'c' }`
-* If the user skips the question, a single newline representing the user's missing answer will be added automatically (no matter what `include_newline` is set to)

 <details><summary>Examples</summary>